Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Introduction

+The main contributions of this paper are summarized as follows.
+First, we use reinforcement learning in centralized coordination of connected vehicles at an intersection without traffic signals and reduce computation overhead significantly.
+Second, we propose model accelerated proximal policy optimization algorithm, which incorporates a prior model into proximal policy optimization to accelerate the learning process in terms of sample efficiency.
+Third, we conduct extensive simulations, and the results demonstrate the superiority of our proposed method.

 The rest of this paper is organized as follows.
-Section \ref{Preliminaries} introduces preliminaries of Markov decision process and policy gradient methods.
-Section \ref{Model accelerated PPO} proposes model accelerated PPO (MA-PPO) which is an improvement based on original PPO and model-based RL methods.
+Section \ref{Preliminaries} introduces the preliminaries of Markov decision process (MDP) and policy gradient methods.
+Section \ref{Model accelerated PPO} proposes MA-PPO, which is an improvement based on PPO and model-based RL methods.
 Section \ref{problem statement} illustrates our problem statement and methodology and section \ref{Experiment settings} looks into experimental settings and illustrates results.
 Last section \ref{Conclusion} summaries this work.